 The word pride is used in this case as an antonym for shame, which has been used to control and oppress LGBT persons throughout history.
 Pride in this sense is an affirmation of ones self and the community as a whole.
 The modern “pride” movement began after the “Stonewall riots” in 1969.
 Instead of backing down to unconstitutional raids by New York Police, gay people in local bars fought back.
 While it was a violent situation, it also gave the underground community the first sense of communal pride in a very well publicized incident.
 Many of us believe that the yearly parade that commemorated the anniversary of the Stonewall riots began a national grassroots movement.
 Today many countries around the world celebrate LGBT pride.
 The pride movement has furthered the cause of gay rights by lobbying politicians, registering voters and increasing visibility to educate on issues important to LGBT communities.
 LGBT pride advocates work for equal “rights and benefits” for LGBT people.

-Many movies have been made related to the Stonewall riots and LGBT people in general.
-Many from our community have even served, however hidden from view, in the military, and I know of a lot of folks who would love to see movie posters of (and here you could put in any number of great titles for the movie such as “LGBT At The Front”, “There is No Glory in Dying”, “Deserter or Man of Conscience?”, “Opponents of War: the Voice of Conscience”, or my favorite, “One Man Has Stopped Killing.”
+Many movies have been made related to the Stonewall riots and LGBT people in general, and unknown to many are the numerous movie posters made back in those days.
+Many from our community have even served, however hidden from view, in the military, and I know of a lot of folks who would love to buy or sell antique movie posters of (and here you could put in any number of great titles for the movie such as “LGBT At The Front”, “There is No Glory in Dying”, “Deserter or Man of Conscience?”, “Opponents of War: the Voice of Conscience”, or my favorite, “One Man Has Stopped Killing.”
 If a movie is released that examines the lives of LGBT people, those movie posters will be kept and cherished for years.
 And who knows, perhaps in 50 or 60 years, they will end up in collections of vintage movie posters of the Iraq and Afghanistan wars.

 We see a similar movement occurring with the growing acceptance of marijuana, and in particular the use of medical marijuana on the state level.
 As a result the market for marijuana edibles is exploding, particularly in those states that have legalized cannabis for medical and / or recreational use.
 Those of the LGBT folks living in Colorado find that our state has become the poster child for the legalization of cannabis for recreational use.
 Colorado is also the bell weather state in regards to marijuana edibles.